ALTIBASE/Documents/Manuals/Altibase_7.1/eng/JDBC User's Manual.md

 The Altibase JDBC driver supports a lightweight ping query for connection validation, which is more efficient than a regular query.
 It can be used in WAS (Web Application Server) with options like poolPingQuery or validationQuery.

-The query pattern is as follows, and it can also be used with PreparedStatement:
+The query patterns are as follows, and they can also be used with PreparedStatement:

 ```java
 /* PING */SELECT 1